ankushjain358/coderjony-statiq-blog/input/blogs/solution-cant-bind-to-ngmodel-since-it-isnt-a-known-property-of-input.md

-Title: Solution: Can't bind to 'ngModel' since it isn't a known property of 'input'.
+Title: Solution - Can't bind to 'ngModel' since it isn't a known property of 'input'.
 Published: 25/04/2019
 Author: Ankush Jain
 IsActive: true